Mining archaeology in the British Isles

-Prehistoric Period
+Prehistory

 Signs of Bronze Age metal extraction have been identified from several locations in the British Isles; this has been certified with carbon-14 analysis.
 Oliver Davies has accomplished the most intensive archaeological investigation in central Wales at Cwmystwyth.
 The first investigation conducted in 1935, however in 1986 a group of scientists instituted the Early Mines Research Group and reinvestigate the Copa Hill region including Cwmystwyth.
 Even though lead deposits are the main concentration the first metal extracted in the area was copper.
 The main lead lode is at "Comet lode" where a large opencast was excavated.
 At the walls of the opencast, revealed entrances of tunnels, which were constructed to follow smaller veins.
 At one of them, a wooden "pipe" was found.
 Moreover, in the same area a considerable amount of dump was exposed including stone hammers and lead ores.
 Charcoal samples from the site give several different dates from 2000–1900 BC to 1400 BC.

 Other two significant sites are Parys Mountain and Nantyreira mine located in mid-Wales.
 Copper was the reason for their early exploitation even if Nantyreira's main lode contained predominantly lead ores.
 S.Timberlake and the Early Mines Research Group in 1986 explored them.
 The excavations had as a result the discovery of dump in both sites.
 Charcoal and stonehammers were found inside the tip.
 The C14 samples place both areas at the Early Bronze Age 2000–1500 BC.

 The Great Orme mine exploitation, on the North Wales coast began in the Bronze Age and continued until the nineteenth century.
 According to remains, mine workings have been traced in the Bryniau, Poethion and Pyllau valley.
 The dolomitised limestone deposits are rich in copper which early miners must extract mostly by malachite.
 Because of ground composition, the extraction was sufficiently easy, this explains also the scale of the operations.

 In 1976 Duncan James revealed in Great Orme a shaft which included a firesetting in connection with stone hammers, bone tools and rock dump.
 The deposit was placed by radiocarbon-dating to 1395–935 BC.
 Andy Lewis continued the research in the area at the late 1980s.
 It is believed that the operations in the location ended shortly after 1000 BC.